elasticio/api-docs/source/includes/_auth-clients.md

 This request is authorized with one of the `tenants.auth_clients.get`, `contracts.auth_clients.get` or `workspaces.auth_clients.get`.
 Each permission allows to list Auth Clients in particular scope inclusively: `tenants.auth_clients.get` allows to list tenant's clients, `contracts.auth_clients.get` allows to list tenant's and all tenant's contracts clients, `workspaces.auth_clients.get` allows to list all tenant's, contracts' and workspaces' clients.

-`auth_clients.get` permissions are also used to authorze access to Auth Client's `credentials` field: one can see Auth Client's `credential` only if client's scope and permission's scope match, i.e. `credentials` of tenant's Auth Client are visible for users only with `tenants.auth_clients.get` permissions, though tenant Auth Client itself is visible for users with `workspaces.auth_clients.get`.
+`auth_clients.get` permissions are also used to authorize access to Auth Client's `credentials` field: one can see Auth Client's `credential` only if client's scope and permission's scope match, i.e. `credentials` of tenant's Auth Client are visible for users only with `tenants.auth_clients.get` permissions, though tenant Auth Client itself is visible for users with `workspaces.auth_clients.get`.

 ### Query Parameters